wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/3-sql.md

 1. Select **Create**.

-1. On the **When an item is created or modified** card, enter the site address, and then select the name of the SharePoint list that your flow monitors for new or updated items.
+1. On the **When an item is created or modified** card, enter the site address, and then select the name of the list in Microsoft Lists that your flow monitors for new or updated items.

     ![Screenshot of When an item is created or modified with the Site Address set to a SharePoint teams address, and List Name set to TravelTimeList.](../media/configure-sharepoint-trigger.png)